 BCBSM's P4P Program recognizes hospitals that excel in quality of care, cost-efficiency, and population health management.
-Beginning in 2018, BCBSM allocated 10% of its P4P program to an episode-of-care spending metric based on MVC data.
+Beginning in 2018, BCBSM allocated 10% of its P4P program to a performance evaluation based on MVC data.
 MVC is a Collaborative Quality Initiative (CQI) funded by the BCBSM Value Partnerships program.
 MVC's purpose is to improve the health of Michigan through sustainable, high-value healthcare.
 MVC works to achieve this purpose by adhering to the Value Partnerships philosophy of using high-quality data to drive collaborative quality improvement.
 Table 1 summarizes how MVC fits into the larger BCBSM P4P Program.
 To learn more about BCBSM's 2021 Hospital P4P Program, please refer to their documentation.